The FixYourDocs Hub

 Section titled “How a report becomes a GitHub Issue”The Hub forwards a report to a repository only when the report’s

-- a maintainer has verified they own (via a DNS-TXT record), and
+- a maintainer has verified they own — either a domain (via a DNS-TXT record) or a GitHub Pages site (via the GitHub App on the repo that publishes it), and

 - is bound to a configured GitHub integration.